How do I create an Assignment?

 - Provide the assignment with a title.
 This is displayed on the Assignments homepage.

-- Include any additional information with Attachments.
+- Include any additional information.
 You can:

 - Click Record Audio to upload or record an audio message.

 - Click Record Video to upload or record a video message.

 - Hidden from users is turned on by default when you create an assignment.
 This means that students cannot see the assignment.
 Deselect the option Hidden from users to make the assignment visible to students.

 Are you creating a group assignment?
 Give the assignment a name that clearly indicates that it concerns a group assignment, to make sure that students hand in their group work at the correct assignment.